 By mind [Gemüt] one means only the capacity (animus) of combining the given representations and effecting the unity of empirical apperception, not yet the substance (anima) according to its nature which is entirely distinct from matter and from which one is abstracting here.
-(12:32)

-Here the human mind is identified with a set of capacities (especially our capacity for 'combining' and 'apperceiving', i.e, our understanding), and is distinguished from whatever substance (i.e., soul) might be responsible for bearing these capacities.
-This distinction is important, in light of Kant's ultimate prohibition on knowledge, or even cognition, of our own soul as to the features that it has 'in itself' (e.g. immortality), limiting knowledge only to how the soul 'appears' in inner intuition and inner experience.

-Otherwise Kant's own exposition in the Critique would rest on uncertain ground, since it seems to presuppose a considerable amount of cognition and knowledge concerning our own mind itself (its capacities, activities), and not merely of its appearances.4 since it does not involve any intuition of my mind (it is pure 'thinking'; B157).
+Here the human mind is identified with a set of capacities (especially our capacity for 'combining' what we apperceive, i.e., our understanding), and is distinguished from whatever substance (i.e., soul) might be responsible for bearing these capacities.
+This distinction is important, in light of Kant's ultimate prohibition on knowledge, or even cognition, of our own soul as to the features that it has 'in itself' (e.g., immortality), limiting knowledge only to how the soul 'appears' in inner intuition and inner experience.
+Otherwise Kant's own exposition in the Critique would rest on uncertain ground, since it seems to presuppose a considerable amount of cognition and knowledge concerning our own mind itself (its capacities, activities), and not merely of its appearances.4

 One way in which self-cognition of the mind might transpire is through what Kant calls pure 'apperception' or 'self-consciousness', in which 'I am conscious of myself, not as I appear to myself, nor as I am in myself, but only that I am' (B157).
-Kant hesitates about calling this not especially informative type of self-awareness 'cognition', especially
+Kant hesitates about calling this not especially informative type of self-awareness 'cognition', especially since it does not involve any intuition of my mind (it is pure 'thinking'; B157).
+Nevertheless, Kant does think that through such consciousness I am able to at least 'represent the spontaneity of my thought' (B158n).